 Dil Green was an architect and builder for 30 years, working on projects from the Wellcome Wing extension to London’s Science Museum to an award-wining eco-surgery in East Sussex.
 He has now re-focused on the digital sphere, on the basis that the energy and possibility of these technologies represents the best hope for building a systemic shift in human culture.
 Working on: Project for a Progressive Ethics, DadaMac.net, mutual-credit money systems and an app for physiotherapists.
 Wider interest in mutual organisational structures – places to grow experience and capacity for autonomy and empowerment.
 He blogs at digital-anthropology.
 He looks after all things technical.

 Sophie Paterson did a three-year stint managing the Routes into Languages programme at Newcastle University.
 Herself a linguist, she spent a year in Jordan as an undergraduate student.
-An aspiring self-builder and School of Natural Building trainee, she lives on a farm in Devon, where she is looking to set up a practical course programme.
+An aspiring self-builder and graduate of the School of Natural Building, she also works as a learning facilitator for the Dartington School for Social Entrepreneurs.
 She looks after promotion, social media, the blogs, publishing and online courses.

 Paul Bragman has 25 years experience of working with housing associations, local authorities, community and voluntary organisations, and NGOs in the UK and overseas.
 He provides community and economic development services to tackle inequality, achieve social justice and deliver tangible change to local communities.
 Paul is an NCVO Approved Consultant, A Design Council CABE Built Environment Expert and a Big Local Rep for Local Trust in two neighbourhoods.
 He is an Associate Consultant with Campbell Tickell and the Community Development Foundation.